 Advantages of E-filing of Income Tax

 - The last date for filing income tax returns is July 31st every year.
-If the user files them one or two month prior to this date, they can complete the task more swiftly with less congestion as servers tend to get overloaded when final date approaches.
+If the user files it one or two months prior to this date, they can complete the task more swiftly with less congestion as servers tend to get overloaded when the final date approaches.

 - Online filing of tax returns helps the taxpayer to keep a record of all the financial transactions with the Income Tax Department in a more effective manner.